Dental Bridge Pictures

-Here at our Charlotte NC dentist office, while dental implants are preferred for replacing missing teeth, sometimes a bridge is a better choice.
-And with all-ceramic, metal-free dental bridges now available and extremely strong, they look and feel great.
-How do you know when you might choose a bridge instead of a dental implant?
+Here at our Charlotte NC dentist office, while dental implants are preferred for replacing missing teeth, sometimes a dental bridge is a better choice.
+With all-ceramic, metal-free dental bridges now available and extremely strong, they look and feel great.
+Just look at Michael’s Smile Makeover here: can you tell which tooth/teeth are a bridge?

 Reasons to Do a Dental Bridge

 When should you choose a dental bridge instead of an implant?

 - If there are no more than 2 missing teeth in a row.
 The longer a bridge is, the faster it will fail, so just 1 or 2 teeth is ideal.

 - When the teeth around the missing space also need dental work due to cavities or other failing dental work, you can fix multiple problems with 1 solution

 - If there is a lot of bone and gum tissue missing and it would require a lot of bone and gum grafting to build it back up enough for an implant.

 - Replacing an old bridge that is failing.